Composable security of delegated quantum computation: Quantum systems

 \subsection{Two-party protocols}

-A two-party protocol can in general be modeled by a sequence of CPTP maps $\{\cE_i : \lo{AC} \to \lo{AC} \}_i$ and $\{\cF_i : \lo{CB} \to \lo{CB} \}_i$, where $A$ and $B$ are Alice and Bob's registers, and $C$ represents a communication channel\footnote{One could consider a more general two-party setting, where the players have access to other resources than a channel, e.g., public randomness.
-But since in the rest of this work we are interested only in protocols where the players have no other resource than a channel, we also consider only this case here.}.
-Initially Alice and Bob place their inputs in their registers, and the channel $C$ is in some fixed state $\sket{0}$.
+A two-party protocol can in general be modeled by a sequence of CPTP maps $\{\cE_i : \lo{AC} \to \lo{AC} \}_i$ and $\{\cF_i : \lo{CB} \to \lo{CB} \}_i$, where $A$ and $B$ are Alice and Bob's registers, and $C$ represents a communication channel.\footnote{One could consider a more general two-party setting, where the players have access to other resources than a channel, e.g., public randomness.
+But since in the rest of this work we are interested only in protocols where the players have no other resource than a channel, we also consider only this case here.} Initially Alice and Bob place their inputs in their registers, and the channel $C$ is in some fixed state $\sket{0}$.
 The players then apply successively their maps to their respective registers and the channel.
 For example, in the first round Alice applies $\cE_1$ to the joint system $AC$, and sends $C$ to Bob, who applies $\cF_1$ to $CB$, and returns $C$ to Alice.
-Then she applies $\cE_2$, etc. The messages sent on the channel $C$ correspond to messages leaving the corresponding converter at the inner interface and being sent through a channel resource $\aR$ to the other player.
+Then she applies $\cE_2$, etc.

+In the AC terminology introduced in \secref{sec:ac}, the messages sent on the channel $C$ correspond to messages leaving a converter at the inner interface and being sent through a channel resource $\aR$ to the other player.
 The inputs are initially received by the converters at the outer interfaces, and the final contents of the $A$ and $B$ registers is output at the outer interface once the last map of the protocol has been applied.
 This is illustrated in \figref{fig:prot.real}.

-For a protocol with $N$ rounds, the resource $\pi_i\aR$, corresponding to one of the players' protocol plugged into the channel resource $\aR$, has been called a \emph{quantum $N$\=/comb} and thoroughly studied by Chiribella, D'Ariano and Perinotti~\cite{CDP09}.
-In particular, they give a concise representation of combs in terms of the Choi\-/Jamio\l{}kowski isomorphism, and define the appropriate distance measure between combs, corresponding to the optimal distinguishing advantage, which we sketch in the next section.
+For a protocol with $N$ rounds, the resource $\pi_i\aR$, corresponding to one of the players' protocol plugged into the channel resource $\aR$, has been called a \emph{quantum strategy} by Gutoski and Watrous~\cite{GW07,Gut12} and a \emph{quantum $N$\=/comb} by Chiribella, D'Ariano and Perinotti~\cite{CDP09}.
+In particular, these authors derived independently a concise representation of combs/strategies in terms of the Choi\-/Jamio\l{}kowski isomorphism.
+They also define the appropriate distance measure between two combs/strategies, corresponding to the optimal distinguishing advantage, which we sketch in the next section.